 Most firms make it a practice to have partners draw out funds on a scheduled periodic basis.
-A few firms, however, permit partners to obtain checks from the bookkeeper at will.
-This system, or rather this lack of system, is generally difficult for the bookkeeping department and may result in some partners taking out excessive amounts, thus ending the year in debt to their fellow partners.
+Some firms, however, permit partners to obtain checks from the bookkeeper at will.
+This system—or rather, this lack of a system—is generally difficult for the bookkeeping department and may result in some partners taking out excessive amounts and therefore ending the year in debt to their fellow partners.
 Specific dollar amount drawings paid monthly, weekly or on some other schedule are consequently desirable since they are more orderly.
 They also permit better financial planning and cause less accounting work.

-Such flat amounts may merely constitute an advance against a percentile interest of each partner in the profits of the firm.
-Alternatively, however, the drawings of partners may be akin to a salary and may be fixed in amount and relationship to the amounts paid the partners.
-Some pay plans may allocate to a partner a fixed drawing, equivalent to his salary as a working attorney and may divide profits above this amount on a ratio different from the basic drawing amounts.
+Such flat amounts may constitute an advance against a percentile interest of each partner in the profits of the firm.
+Alternatively, the drawings of partners may be akin to a salary and may be fixed in amount and relationship to the amounts paid the other partners.
+Some pay plans may allocate a fixed drawing, equivalent to the partner’s salary as a working attorney and may divide profits above this amount on a ratio different from the basic drawing amounts.

-There are some firms which do not pay interim drawings, but which rely on each partner’s ability to carry himself for long periods until distributions are determined by the managers of the firm.
+There are some firms which don’t pay interim drawings but rely on each partner’s ability to carry themselves for long periods until distributions are determined by the managers of the firm.
 In a few firms, substantial distributions are made only at the end of the year.
-This system is, of course, quite disadvantageous for the younger, lower earning partners, who find themselves in debt by year’s end.
+This system is, of course, quite disadvantageous for the younger, lower earning partners who find themselves in debt by year’s end.

 Overdrawing in Professional Corporations

-Some law firms desire to pay partners at a high level throughout the year, even when cash flow is insufficient to maintain such payments.
-Some firms, in effect, borrow from banks in order to pay their owners.
+Some law firms pay partners at a high level throughout the year, even when cash flow isn’t sufficient for these payments.
+These firms will, in effect, borrow from banks in order to pay their owners.

-When a partnership carries on this practice and does not generate enough revenue to cover all of the partners’ draws, the net effect is that the partners collectively go into debt.
-The interest paid by the partnership may be deductible.
-The borrowed amounts are not taxable income.
+When a partnership maintains this practice and doesn’t generate enough revenue to cover all the partners’ draws, the net effect is for the partners go collectively into debt.
+The interest paid by the partnership may be deductible but the borrowed amounts aren’t considered taxable income.

-However, when this scenario is created in a professional corporation, the results are quite different.
-The corporation borrows money and pays it out, resulting in a corporate deficit.
+However, when this scenario is created in a professional corporation, the results can be quite different: The corporation borrows money and pays it out which may result in a corporate deficit.
 Unless the corporation has had previous years in which it reported a profit and paid income taxes, the loss simply accrues.
-The individual owners, however, report earned incomes in the amounts of their compensation from the corporation.
-Incremental amounts are taxed as high as 39.6% at the federal level, plus whatever state tax applies.
+The individual owners may report earned incomes in the amounts of their compensation from the corporation.
+Incremental amounts are taxed as high as 39.6% at the federal level plus whatever state tax applies.
 The result may be that the corporation borrows $1.00 to pay its owner.
 The lawyer may keep a portion and pay the rest in taxes.
-Interest, however, is paid on the full dollar borrowed.
-Obviously, it would be more economical for the lawyer to borrow personally from a bank, rather than to take an inflated paycheck from the professional corporation.
+Interest is paid on the full dollar borrowed.
+Obviously, it’d be more economical for the lawyer to borrow personally from a bank, rather than to take an inflated paycheck from the professional corporation.

 Percentages and Points

 The simplest form of income division among partners is to allocate to each partner a percentage of the earnings of the firm.
-In the firm of Pine, Elm & Oak, percentages may, for example, be allocated as Pine 45 percent, Elm 30 percent, Oak 25 percent.
-This is the simplest of all systems and it works quite well in many small firms.
+In the firm of Pine Elm & Oak, percentages may, for example, be allocated as Pine 45%, Elm 30%, and Oak 25%.
+This is the simplest of all systems and it works very well in many small firms.

 A problem may arise when another partner is added.
-In the above example, let us assume that Associate John Apple has been made a partner.
-If the firm wants to remain on a percentage basis, this will require that each of the partners divest himself of some percentage interest in the firm in order to allocate income to Apple.
-This is emotionally difficult for some partners and will generally result in the complication of fractional interests.
+In the above example, let’s assume that Associate John Apple has been made a partner.
+If the firm wants to remain on a percentage basis, this’ll require that each of the partners divest themselves of some percentage of their interest in the firm in order to allocate income to Apple.
+This can be emotionally difficult for some partners and generally results in the complication of fractional interests.

-When a firm stays for too many years on a percentage division system the emotional impact can be disquieting and disturbing to younger as well as to older partners.
+When a firm stays for too many years on a percentage division system the emotional impact can be disquieting and disturbing to the younger as well as older partners.

 The point system is also advantageous in changing the relative interests of existing partners.
-As previously noted, any firm that will not, from time to time, examine the contribution of each of the partners and make adjustment will not remain a firm.
+As previously noted, any firm that won’t, from time to time, examine the contribution of each of its partners and make adjustments won’t remain a firm for long.

 Some firms have used the results of statistical systems directly in the compensation of partners.
-This means that if Pine were to have achieved 31 percent of the statistical credits of the system, he would be allocated 31 percent of profits.
-This was not the intent of the late Mr. Smith.
+This means that if Pine were to have achieved 31% of the statistical credits of the system, he would be allocated 31% of profits.
+It might be fair to say that this wasn’t Smith’s intent.

-Where this direct application of statistical records to compensation has been made, it has sometimes resulted in firms which function more like a series of individual practitioners than as law firms.
-Although it is useful and perhaps necessary to maintain a careful record of the contribution of each partner and associate to the welfare of the firm, it is simplistic to think that all of these contributions can be measured in terms of clients obtained, work done, and profitability of assignments.
-The other factors listed earlier in this chapter, general management, risk and investment, technical contribution, and client following are not adequately measured by statistical systems.
+Where this direct application of statistical records-to-compensation has been made, it has sometimes resulted in firms that function more like a series of individual practitioners than as larger law firms.
+Although it’s useful, and perhaps necessary, to maintain a careful record of the contribution of each partner and associate to the welfare of the firm, it’s simplistic to think that all of these contributions can be measured in terms of clients obtained, work done, and profitability of assignments.
+The other factors listed earlier in this chapter—general management, risk and investment, technical contribution, and client following—aren’t adequately measured by statistical systems.

-If one reviews the list of factors which may be considered in income deliberations, one will see that a statistical system limits the number of factors which a firm, using such a system and nothing else, has to work with in making very important income determination decisions.
-Partnerships operating under this kind of rigid system frequently find that some of their partners are very unhappy because a valuable contribution which they have made to the firm is not recognized in their income.
-For example, the partner who has taken the time to develop a training program for associates will have his production statistics adversely affected under a strict formula system when, in actuality, he is contributing to the future good of the firm by doing so.
-The result generally is neglect of management, training, planning and other functions which are not recognized by the system.
+If you were to review a list of factors often considered in income deliberations, you could see how limiting these types of statistical systems might be.
+For the firm bound to this kind of system, it can create an environment of myopia for making important determinations and decisions.
+Partnerships operating under this rigid system will frequently find partners very unhappy with the system.
+The result is valuable contributions made to the firm often go unrecognized in a partner’s income.
+For example, a partner who’s taken the time to develop a training program for associates may have his production statistics adversely affected under a strict formula system when, in actuality, by doing so he’s contributing to the future good of the firm.
+The result of this system is generally a neglect of management, training, planning and other functions which go unrecognized by such a system.

-The simpler statistical systems in use in smaller law firms generally allocate credit for business obtained and also for work done, so that each fee is entered twice on the firm’s book.
+The simpler statistical systems used by smaller firms generally allocate credit for business obtained and work done so that each fee is entered twice in the firm’s book.
 When profitability is also measured, a third entry may be necessary.

-A firm which desires to bring in more work because of low volume might place as much emphasis and credit on bringing in business as in doing the work.
-On the other hand, a well-established firm which has all of the work it can handle and which does not want to grow very rapidly, may place a credit of three or four times as great for work performance as for bringing in business.
+A firm wanting to bring in more work might also want to place as much emphasis and credit on bringing in business as in doing the work.
+On the other hand, a well-established firm that has all of the work it can handle and doesn’t need rapid growth may place a credit by a factor of three or four for work performance as for bringing in business.

-One of the difficult problems in all credit systems is the allocation of credit for business obtained under various circumstances.
-Allocating credit for obtaining clients is simple in some situations; in others, it is very complex.
-Firms which use credit allocation systems generally develop policies with regard to allocating credit for business obtained over a period of years.
+One of the most difficult problems in all credit systems is how to allocate of credit for business obtained under various circumstances.
+Allocating credit for obtaining clients is simple in some situations, but in others it can be quite complex.
+Firms using credit allocation systems generally develop policies with regard to allocating credit for business obtained over a period of years.
 Some also find it necessary to establish a review committee.
-Still others leave it up to the sense of propriety of the partner initially contacted to determine the credit allocation.
+Still others leave it up to the discretion of the partner initially contacted to determine the credit allocation.

 Suppose Partner Elm first works for John Smith.
-In the course of this work, he involves Partner Oak because of Oak’s expertise in Client Smith’s problem.
+In the course of this work, Elm involves Partner Oak because of Oak’s expertise in Smith’s problem.
 Six months later Smith comes up with a new legal matter and approaches Oak directly.
-Question, who gets client credit?
+Question: Who gets client credit?

-Another common occurrence is that Client Smith may send in Client Jones.
+Another common occurrence is that client Smith may send client Jones’ business to the firm.
 Jones asks for Oak.
-Question, who gets credit?
+Question: Who gets credit?

-There is no one correct way to answer these questions.
-They may be debated and decided within each firm as the needs of the firm and the partners’ feeling of equity may dictate, but they must be resolved if a credit system is to work without constant confusion and debate.
+There’s no one correct way to answer all these questions.
+That’s up to the culture and discretion of the firm.
+They may be debated and decided by a firm as the firm’s needs and the partners’ equity may dictate.
+In any event, they’ll need to be resolved if a credit system is to work without continuous confusion and debate.

-Many firms have established a period of time after which a client is regarded as a “firm client,” and thereafter no credit is given for obtaining the business.
+Many firms have established a period of time after which a client is regarded as a “firm client” and thereafter no credit is given for obtaining the business.
 Other firms, after a period of years, reduce the amount of credit.
-Instead of continuing to give full credit for business obtained, they provide a smaller credit for business maintained.
+Instead of continuing to give full credit for business obtained, over time they provide a smaller credit.